Text - Treasa NicDhonncha & Hyperlinks - Antoinette Lydon

 A town land is one of the smallest land divisions in Ireland.
 They range in size from a few acres to thousands of acres.
 Many are Gaelic in origin, but some came into existence after the Norman invasion 1169.
-Canrawer East is a townland.
+Portacarronbeg is a townland.

-This is a return of the members of the family, their Visitors, Boarders, Servants who slept or abode in their house on the night of Sunday March 31st 1901 in Canrawer East.
+This is a return of the members of the family, their Visitors, Boarders, Servants who slept or abode in their house on the night of Sunday March 31st 1901 in Portacarronbeg.

 Farm Buildings and Out Offices

 There was 1 out offices and farm steadings in the townland.
 This was a fowl house.